kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

   - [x] The card content should span the entirety of the application surface area
   - [x] Ensure the show/hide/transition/transform styles do not apply to the popped out / inspected card; they should only apply to the attached card; ==attached== should perhaps be a class on the attached card
   - [x] Should "inspected" instead be "detached"?
 Yes.
+- [x] Item Card Refinement: Shift from mouseover to mouseleave with hiding cards.
+This is going to be tricky.
+Make sure it works in a variety of scenarios.
+One idea: when showing the card for an event target, then wire the mouseleave on that target to ensure show turns off when that target is left.